InformationSystemsAgency/yesem-docs/README.md

 An example client application for integration with the YesEm Authenticator Platform in NodeJS/TypeScript \
 Uses [openid-client](https://github.com/panva/node-openid-client) and [express](https://github.com/expressjs/express)

+Here is the link to the Node.js client: https://nodejs-client.test.yesem.am

 [Node.js folder](./examples/nodejs/)